 What is the Tomodachi Program?

+Tomodachi is the Japanese word for friendship.
+The program is a way for the American Studies Program (ASP) students to meet people outside of the university borders.
 It is a friendship program, not a homestay program.
-One or two ASP (American Studies Program) students are matched with a participant for almost one academic year (April-December).
-The participant and student should plan to meet once a month (or more) for an activity such as dinner in the participant's home, attending a school, community, musical, or sports event, to go shopping or on a picnic.
+One or two ASP students are matched with a participant for a semester (either Spring--April-June or Fall--Sept.-Dec.).
+The participant and student should plan to meet at least once a month for an activity such as dinner in the participant's home, celebrating an American holiday, attending a school musical or sports event, go shopping or on a picnic.
 The student and participants, through their friendship, will have an opportunity to share their cultures with each other.

 How can I become involved in the Tomodachi program?

-The participants are selected through an application procedure.
-The application includes a Release Form that allows us to perform a Criminal Background Check.
-If you are interested, please fill out our application.
+If you are interested, please fill out the application.
 You can do this two ways:

 Download an application form to mail or fax to TIUA.

 How are the students matched with the participants?